Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 For example, email in itself isn’t the most private form of communication due to all the connection layers and different servers that participate in order to get the email to its destination.

-Using solutions like Facebook Messenger or direct messages on Twitter raises whole other privacy concerns related to those corporations’ agendas and ways of handling user data.
-It wasn’t that long ago when we heard about 32 million Twitter passwords potentially getting hacked and leaked, for instance.
+Using solutions like Facebook Messenger or direct messages on X (formerly Twitter) raises whole other privacy concerns related to those corporations’ agendas and ways of handling user data.
+It wasn’t that long ago when we heard about 32 million X passwords potentially getting hacked and leaked, for instance.

 A much better solution is to use other tools for casual communication and even sensitive conversations.
 Tools like Signal and Telegram, even though seeming like something that your younger cousin might use, are, in fact, top-of-the-line when it comes to making sure that whatever’s been said via the tool’s communication lines remains private.

-More than that, both apps also now enable voice calls, which presents a much safer and more private alternative to classic phone calls.
+Additionally, both apps also now enable voice calls, which offers a much safer and more private alternative to classic phone calls.

 6. Don’t input sensitive personal data on non-HTTPs websites